smichaelsen/scss-grow-linear-mixin/Readme.md

 This will make your `<h1>` font-size 20px at a viewport width of 320px (and below) and 30px at 640px viewport width (and above).
 Between those viewport widths the font-size grows linearly - so it will be 25px at 480px viewport width.

+Be aware of the order of your screen size definitions.
+You may define as many as you like but they MUST be ascending.

 ## Named sizes

 When you have layout files for certain screen sizes that you need to implement it can be useful to use *named sizes*.